Commonly affected species:

 Treatment specifically targeting circulating microfilariae has historically been undertaken 3–4 weeks after adulticide administration.
 The current practice is to start a macrocyclic lactone for prevention and microfilarial eradication at the time of diagnosis.
-Although all macrocyclic lactones have microfilaricidal activity and are the safest and most effective drugs available to clear microfilariae, this characteristic varies within the drug group.
+Although all macrocyclic lactones have microfilaricide activity and are the safest and most effective drugs available to clear microfilariae, this characteristic varies within the drug group.
 Only the combination topical product containing imidacloprid and moxidectin is FDA-approved as a microfilaricide.
 All macrocyclic lactones likely enjoy enhanced efficacy in this regard when accompanied by doxycycline.
 Livestock preparations of these drugs should not be used to achieve higher doses to obtain more rapid results.
-Performance of a microfilaria test is recommended at the time of diagnosis and 1–3 months after microfilaricidal therapy has begun.
+Performance of a microfilaria test is recommended at the time of diagnosis and 1–3 months after microfilaricide treatment has begun.

 Treatment in Cats

-Infections are likely more often lethal in cats than dogs, though a percentage of cats are thought to survive infection without demonstrable clinical signs.
-The lifespan of adult heartworms in cats is thought to be about 2 years, so spontaneous recovery is possible.
-Cats may remain subclinically affected, experience episodic vomiting and/or episodic dyspnea (resembling asthma), may die suddenly from either pulmonary thromboembolism or an anaphylactoid reaction, or rarely, develop CHF.
+Infections are likely more often lethal in cats than dogs; however, some cats are thought to survive infection without demonstrable clinical signs.
+The lifespan of adult heartworms in cats is thought to be ~2 years, so spontaneous recovery is possible.
+Cats may remain subclinically affected, experience episodic vomiting or dyspnea (resembling asthma), die suddenly from either pulmonary thromboembolism or an anaphylactoid reaction, or, rarely, develop CHF.

-Because there is no safe or approved adulticide for cats, many are managed conservatively with restricted activity and corticosteroid therapy, such as prednisolone (1–2 mg/kg, PO, every 24–48 hours; dosage minimized as much as possible).
-Steroids reduce the severity of vomiting and respiratory signs.
-The hope is that episodes of pulmonary complications will not prove fatal as the worms die.
+Because there is no safe or approved adulticide for cats, many are managed conservatively with restricted activity and corticosteroid treatment, such as prednisolone (1–2 mg/kg, PO, every 24–48 hours; dosage minimized as much as possible).
+Steroids decrease the severity of vomiting and respiratory signs.
+The hope is that episodes of pulmonary complications will not prove fatal as the heartworms die.
 Barring consecutive, additional infection, 25%–50% of cats may survive with this approach.
 Serial antigen and antibody testing (at intervals of 6–12 months) can be used to monitor status.